-Cash and cash equivalents
+Cash and Cash Equivalents

 The Company considers all highly liquid investments with an original maturity of three months or less at date of inception to be cash and cash equivalents.
-As of March 31, 2022, the Company's cash and cash equivalents balance represents cash and money market funds deposited with financial institutions, as well as commercial paper with maturities of 90 days or less at acquisition.
+As of September 30, 2022, the Company's cash and cash equivalents balance represents cash and money market funds deposited with financial institutions, as well as commercial paper with maturities of 90 days or less at acquisition.
 As of December 31, 2021, the Company's cash and cash equivalents balance represents cash and money market funds deposited with financial institutions.
 These balances may exceed federally insured limits; however, the Company believes the risk of loss is low.
+Actively traded money market funds are measured at their net asset value ("NAV") and classified as Level 1.
+The Company's remaining cash equivalents are classified as Level 2 and measured at amortized cost, which is a reasonable estimate of fair value because of the short time between the purchase of the instrument and its expected realization.